yamt/toywasm/README.md

     (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is O(1).
     In that case, this table is not necessary or used, regardless of the above mentioned cli options.
+    The fixed-size values here are of 128-bit for the `v128` type with SIMD enabled (`-D TOYWASM_ENABLE_WASM_SIMD=ON`, which is the default) and 64-bit with SIMD disabled.
     An implementation with fixed-sized values is probably more cpu-efficient especially on a 64-bit host.
-It's probably more memory-efficient as well because it doesn't involve the static overhead. (this table) The situation might change when we implement larger values. (`v128` used by SIMD.)
-Or, when a module is using many 32-bit values on the operand stack.
-Or, when you are using many instances.
+Depending on situations, it can be memory-efficient as well because it doesn't involve the static overhead, (this table) especially when SIMD is disabled.

   * Type annotations for value-polymorphic instructions.